For over 100 years since our founding, we have continued to make bags that have a purpose, rather than following trends.

 Milkmen’s Delivery Bags were made to carry milk bottles as they went around town delivering them on their bicycles.
-The bags bottom was rounded to accommodate the bottles, and the sections that would became frayed by friction against bicycle parts are reinforced with extra material.
-If a milk bottle were to break within the bag, there was a hole made into the bottom of the bag to prevent liquid from accumulating inside.
+The bag’s bottom was rounded to accommodate the bottles, and the sections that would become frayed by friction against bicycle parts reinforced with extra material.
+If a milk bottle were to break within the bag, there was a hole at the bottom of the bag to let out the liquid and prevent it from accumulating inside.

-Long ago, many milk stores in Kyoto used this bag very well however, as of 35 years ago, people have found other uses for this bag in their everyday lives.
+Long ago, many milk stores in Kyoto used this bag.
+However, as of 35 years ago, people have found other uses for this bag in their everyday lives.

-Birthed from the bag originally used for milk delivery in response to the customer's request, derived types were produced.
+A takeoff on the bag originally used for milk delivery in response to customer's request.

-The reinforced part of the original milk delivery bag (for 20 bottles) is fitted with a pocket for ease of use.
-It seems that it is being used in various ways, such as organizing books or accessories in the room, and toiletries when going to a public bath.
+The reinforced part of the original milk delivery bag (for 20 bottles) has been exchanged for pockets for convenience of use.
+The bag is used in various ways, such as organizing books or accessories in the room, and toiletries when going to a public bath.

-The handles are made from canvas instead of rope and sewn with two outside pockets.
+The handles are made from canvas instead of rope and there are two outside pockets.

-There is also a zippered inside pocket, which improves usability.
+There is also a zippered inside pocket which remarkably improves usability.

-To make it easier to hold along the body, it has an oval bottom and a zippered inner pocket for valuables.
+The oval bottom makes it easier to keep the bag close to the body and a zippered inner pocket has been added for valuables.
 The mouth is tied with a string.

-It is H-04 that gave No.168 a special air through the development of using two colors.
-In addition, N-04 is one that uses patterned canvas.
+H-04 gave No.168 a special flair through using two colors.
+In addition, N-04 is available in patterned canvas.

 BAG FOR ICE BLOCKS

-A large and small size, plus a drawstring
+A large size and a small size with drawstring

 The large size can hold 8 ice blocks (about 32 kg) and the small size can hold 4 ice blocks (about 16 kg).
 The bag can close at the opening with a cotton string.

-Some people use it to carry outdoor equipment, etc., or put it in a room and use it as a children's toy case.
+Some people used it to carry outdoor equipment, etc., or as a children's toy case.

-In the old days, ice shops would often use the large ice bag, but now it is almost entirely the smaller size still being used.
+In the old days, ice shops would often use the large ice bag.
+Now, mostly the smaller size is used.

 BAG FOR SAKE BOTTLES

-The "sake bag" for delivering a bottle of sake or vinegar.
-In the old days, sake breweries put the name of the liquor on the bag and distributed it to liquor stores etc. This also became a way to advertise while out on a delivery.
+The “sake bag” was used for delivering a bottle of sake or vinegar.
+In the old days, sake breweries put the name of the liquor on the bag and distributed it to liquor stores etc. This also became a way to advertise while out on a delivery run.

-The bottom contains a board, and the bottom has been fitted with studs.
-The rope can be lengthened and be hung from the shoulder.
+The bottom is reinforced with a thick plastic sheet and outfitted with studs.
+The rope handle can be lengthened and the bag hung from the shoulder.

-One size larger than No. 57, just the right size to fit two large sake bottles.
-In the olden days, sake bottles could not be hermetically sealed and were easily spilled, so because of that the opening off the bag was made to expose some of the bottles neck.
+A size larger than No. 57, but just the right size for two large sake bottles.
+In the old days, sake bottles could not be hermetically sealed and the contents easily spilled.
+As a result, the opening of the bag was made so that the neck of the sake bottles would stick out.